-The complete policy is in the Student Handbook, or can be obtained from the Office of Registration/Student Records, SSC 122, or by calling 610-799-1171.
+The complete policy is in the Student Handbook, or can be obtained at www.lccc.edu, Registration/Student Records/ Withdrawal for Medical/Mental Health Reasons.

 Academic Policies

 Academic Standing and Progress

 The college is committed to the academic success of every student.
 The college will monitor a student's grades and issue an appropriate warning if grades are inadequate.
 Academic standing is determined by the standards for academic progress listed below.